Sapo-san/portfolio/src/components/Utility/Cheatsheet/cheatsheets/docker.md

 Also, **place the containerized repositories  in the WSL2 filesystem, not in Windows filesystem**, especially if you will code/develop using a volume to map the code into the container.
 If you place the repo in the windows filesystem, things like Hot Reload will **NOT** work because WSL2 doesn't have access to the windows filesystem.
 (Simplified explanation, it goes deeper than that)

 ### About mapping code into a container
-The implementation of this will vary depending on the language/framework (I usually do this with Node.js) but it goes more or less like this
+This implementation will vary depending on the language/framework (I usually do this with Node.js) but it goes more or less like this:

 When using `docker build`, the dockerfile should order docker to do the following:
 1. Copy repository code into image and install it's dependencies